Georgia Foreclosure Laws and Procedures

 But many security deed contracts, like the uniform Fannie Mae/Freddie Mac Security Deed, provide the borrower the right to cure the default after acceleration and reinstate the loan.
 Check your loan documents to find out if you get a reinstatement right and, if so, the deadline to complete one.

 One way to stop a foreclosure is by "redeeming" the property.
-To redeem, you have to pay off the full amount of the loan before the foreclosure sale.
+To redeem, you must pay off the full loan amount before the foreclosure sale.

-Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Some states also provide foreclosed borrowers a redemption period after the foreclosure sale, during which they can buy back the home.
 However, Georgia law doesn't give borrowers a statutory right of redemption after a nonjudicial foreclosure.
 Once your Georgia home has been foreclosed, you can't redeem it.

-Filing for Bankruptcy
+Filing for Bankruptcy to Stop a Georgia Foreclosure

 If you're facing a foreclosure, filing for bankruptcy might help.
 In fact, if a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.
 Once you file for bankruptcy, something called an "automatic stay" goes into effect.
 The stay functions as an injunction, which prohibits the lender from foreclosing on your home or otherwise trying to collect its debt, at least temporarily.